wp-plugins/usersnap/readme.txt

 1. This screenshot shows the admin page of the Usersnap plugin.
 2. The initial setup page where you can create an api key!
+3. See the Usersnap widget in action on your website!
+4. Usersnap makes team collaboration easy.
+5. Get screenshots and bug reports from your users & clients with additional meta information (such as browser version, screen size, installed plugins,...)

 == Changelog ==

+= 3.9 =
+* fixed default options; smaller UI fixes

 = 3.8 =
 * Updated UI, moved Plugin settings to general settings.